A brief overview of mission operations at ESA.

 Note that ESA operates, participates in or partners with a number of other missions that are not controlled by the Agency's Operations team.
 For example, the joint ESA/NASA SOHO and Hubble missions are operated by NASA, and the SMOS mission is operated by CNES (ESA is responsible for payload operations from ESA/ESAC).
 In future, the joint NASA-ESA-CSA James Webb Space Telescope will be operated by NASA, but launched by ESA.

 Missions in preparation

 Prior to launch, teams carefully design and build mission ‘ground segments’ – the hardware and systems on Earth that enable engineers to control satellites in space and receive and distribute precious data to scientists.
 Access Current and future missions for a detailed list.

 People in Operations

-At ESOC, our primary location, we have about 800, comprising some 250 permanent staff and about 550 contractors.
+At ESOC, our primary location, we have about 800 workers, comprising some 250 permanent staff and about 550 contractors.
 Additionally, approximately 50 work at other ESA establishments, Estrack ground stations and at partner facilities in several countries.

 Q2: What goes on at ESOC?

 Although personnel from ESA's Operations team are located at several ESA establishments and partner organisations, the 'home base' for our activities is ESOC, ESA's European Space Operations Centre, in Darmstadt, Germany.